 In order to undertake the programme, applicants should have a minimum qualification of a GSCE (Grade C or above) in English and Maths.

 All applicants must satisfy visa requirements and will be required to obtain a satisfactory DBS check and overseas police checks (where necessary).
 This will be discussed through the application process.

 As part of the application process, you are invited to:

-- Complete the application form; indicating whether you wish to apply as a Charity Volunteer or Direct applicant (Waldorf teachers who wish to engage in the programme should contact Victoria Watts directly)
+- Complete the application form; indicating whether you wish to apply as a Charity Volunteer or Direct applicant (Waldorf teachers who wish to engage in the programme should contact Victoria Wren directly)

 - Submit a letter explaining why you wish to become a Charity Volunteer with the Trust and/or undertake the Ruskin Mill biodynamic training

 Following your application we will contact you to discuss the next steps.

 Click here to download the application form.
 (Word format)

 Please complete the form and return it to us by post, as detailed on the form.

 Please note that there are no closing dates for applications, as we will offer multiple start dates during the year.